 I was able to read their stories and share my own.
-There was a space I could vent about how miserable I felt, about my racing heart and bleeding throat.
-They knew what it was like to have three veins blow in a week and the judgments of others who just assumed we were lazy or weak or exaggerating.
+There was a space I could vent about how miserable I felt.
+They knew what it was like to have three veins blow in a week and the judgments of others who just assumed we were lazy, weak or exaggerating.

 This message board spoke of an organization called Beyond Morning Sickness and encouraged me to reach out to them.

-I remember thinking it ironic that we were on many of the same medications, and she pitied me.
-At the following visit, my nurse asked about a PICC line and wondered why my doctors hadn’t hospitalized me yet.
-Even with so many trips to the clinic per week, my labs were coming back worse and worse.
-I was still losing weight.
+At my next visit, my nurse asked about a PICC line and wondered why my doctors hadn’t hospitalized me yet.
+In spite of the infusions, my labs were coming back worse and worse. was still losing weight.
 My blood pressure was lucky to be “up” to 88/54.

 On the way home from the clinic one afternoon, I passed out.
-My husband pulled over at a fire station, and I woke up to 3 or 4 men working over me as I laid reclined in the passenger’s seat of the car.
+My husband pulled over at a fire station, and I woke up to 3 or 4 men working over me as I lay reclined in the passenger’s seat of the car.
 They pricked my finger to test my blood sugar levels.
-42. Could that be right?
-I’d just had 3L of fluids, one bag was saline, and the other two were glucose.
-Shouldn’t my numbers be higher?
+42. I’d just had 3L of fluids, one bag was saline, and the other two were glucose.

-My blood pressure was really low, and my heart rate was really high.
-They said I was dehydrated (shocker), and I remember telling them I’d just come from the clinic and gotten 3 liters of fluids.
-They loaded me into an ambulance anyway and sent me off to the hospital for more fluids.
+My blood pressure was also low, and my heart rate was high.
+They took me via ambulance to the hospital for more fluids.
 The paramedics couldn’t get an IV placed because my veins were so shot, and I remember praying that they’d just admit me when I got there.
-That they’d keep me and make it better.
 They didn’t.
 I got a bag of fluids, some more IV Zofran, and was discharged.

 It was that night that I considered termination.
 I couldn’t care for my children.
 I was living in the infusion clinic or emergency rooms.
-My husband was going to lose his job.
+My husband was missing so much work and was in danger of losing his job.
 I just needed it to be over.

 I wanted to be better and be home with my kids.